 The Docker client, in the form of the

 docker binary, is the primary user

 interface to Docker.
-It accepts commands from the user and communicates back and
+It accepts commands and configuration flags from the user and

-To understand Docker’s internals, you need to know about three resources:
+To understand Docker’s internals, you need to know about images, registries, and containers.

-We’ve already seen that Docker images are read-only templates from which Docker containers are launched.
+Docker images are read-only templates from which Docker containers are instantiated.
 Each image consists of a series of layers.
-Docker makes use of union file systems to combine these layers into a single image.
+Docker uses union file systems to combine these layers into a single image.
 Union file systems allow files and directories of separate file systems, known as branches, to be transparently overlaid, forming a single coherent file system.

-Every image starts from a base image, for example
+An image is defined in a Dockerfile.
+Every image starts from a base image, such as